Home values in Metro Hamilton have been volatile in recent years, see-sawing up and down since 2021.

 The pandemic turbocharged Metro Hamilton’s housing market, driving up prices at a remarkable pace and causing aspiring homeowners to be pushed further away from their dreams.
 And just when they thought things couldn't get trickier, rising interest rates now force even more potential buyers to sit on the sidelines.

 Prospective homebuyers might consider waiting for a lighter mortgage burden.
-Mortgage rates are relatively high; unfortunately, patience will be needed because rates are anticipated to remain high until mid-2024.
+Mortgage rates are relatively high but are expected to fall in late 2024.
+Patience will be needed because forecasters keep revising their predictions, pushing out the date when they expect rates to drop.

 The market fundamentals are riddled with risk and uncertainty as consumer sentiment has taken a substantial hit.
 But remember, consumer sentiment can be volatile and is an unreliable predictor of future price trends.

-As defined by Statistics Canada, Metro Hamilton includes the cities of Hamilton, Burlington, and Grimsby.
+Statistics Canada defines Metro Hamilton as the cities of Hamilton, Burlington, and Grimsby.

 Since the peak in February 2022, house prices in the Hamilton-Burlington area have fallen significantly.
 Government intervention successfully shielded the real estate market from the pandemic-induced recession, but now higher interest rates are weighing on the market.

-We believe politicians are hoping to guide the market toward a typical annual real estate cycle with price growth in the range of 1 to 3% annually – in line with income growth.
+We believe politicians hope to guide the market toward a typical annual real estate cycle with a price growth of 1 to 3% annually – in line with income growth.

-Demand in Hamilton is low.
-Many people want to buy a home, but affordability is very low, and this is reflected in the number of successful purchases.
+Many people want to buy a home, but affordability is very low, which is reflected in the number of successful purchases.
 Significantly fewer people can realize their homeownership dream in these market conditions.

-New homebuyers can’t afford to get on the homeownership ladder, and high rates trap existing owners.
-Families that want to upgrade to a larger home can’t qualify for a new mortgage at the current rates.
+New homebuyers can’t afford to get on the first step of the homeownership ladder, and households who want to climb the next rung (i.e., upgrade to a larger home) can’t qualify for a new mortgage at the current rates.

 Meanwhile, the total active listings are trending upward.
 They are at their highest level in three years.